 - University departments, recognized student organizations and ASI may request posting of flyers in acrylic table displays within the USU Dining Pavilion and Commuter Lounge.
 Handmade “table tents” are not permitted.

-- Groups wanting to post in the table displays may drop off flyers to the USU Information Desk between Monday at 7am and Friday at 5pm during the AY, for posting during the following week.
+- Groups wanting to post in the table displays may drop off flyers to the USU Information Desk by Friday at 5pm during the AY, for posting during the following week.
 Items will be posted for one week and will be removed.
-There is a limited amount of space and flyers will be accepted on a first come, first served basis starting the week prior to posting (7am Monday morning).
+The sponsoring group may resubmit the posting request pending availability.
+There is a limited amount of space and flyers will be accepted on a first come, first serve basis starting the week prior to posting.

-- No single entity is allowed to have more than one table display flyer being advertised simultaneously without prior approval by the USU Administration.
+- No single organization is allowed to have more than one table display flyer being advertised simultaneously without prior approval by the USU Administration.

 - Other Advertising

 - A-frames may not be stationed in areas that obstruct normal pedestrian traffic flow or violate University Fire Code.
 Approval for A-frame placement must be obtained by the USU Administration.

 - Chalking is not allowed at the USU (including sidewalks, patios, pathways and amphitheater).

 - Posting is not allowed on elevators, telephone booths, bathroom stalls, sculptures, signs, or planted garden areas.
 Nothing shall be posted as to obscure previously posted, properly placed materials.

 - Digital Signage in the USU is intended for USU and USU building partners only.

 Policy violations committed by recognized student organizations will be referred to Student Leadership & Involvement Center for the review of conduct its implications on the organization's privileges or recognition status.